ABOUT

 WIREs Data Mining and Knowledge Discovery

-Journal Paper PDF R. Verma, S. Chakraborty
+Journal Paper PDF Rohit Verma, Sandip Chakraborty

 Smartphones for Public Transport Planning and Recommendation in Developing Countries - A Review

-R. Verma, S. Chakraborty Journal Paper
+Rohit Verma, Sandip Chakraborty Journal Paper

 In this era of connected systems that have penetrated everywhere, transport units have become a significant source of data, collected from commuters, vehicles, drivers, or any section being touched by the transport system.
 This data, which has both spatial as well as temporal aspects, is utilized for a plethora of services like travel assistant systems, multi-modal transport solutions, real-time travel information, smart parking, autonomous vehicles, to name a few.
 With the current buzz of sustainable transport, the use of public transport systems have been popularized owing to the economic and environmental savings.
 In this review paper, we provide a highlight of works which have tried to utilize techniques to improve multiple sections of the public transport system, primarily focusing on developing economies, thus improving the overall commute experience at various countries.